Crozza71/Pelicanconnect/README.md

 -  Then cd Pelicanconnect
 -  cd api
 -  npm install
+-  type in the command node db/seeds , this will give you the data
 -  node on a localhost server , I have been using 3000
 -  open new tab Command +t
 -  cd front-end